MLS Cup 1999: Broadcasting and entertainment

 The MLS Cup final was broadcast in the United States by ABC with English commentary, and Spanish commentary was available via secondary audio programming.
 The ABC broadcast was led by play-by-play announcer Phil Schoen and color commentator Ty Keough, who were joined by studio host Rob Stone.
 MLS players John Harkes and Alexi Lalas joined the pre-game and half-time broadcasts as co-hosts.
 ABC deployed 18 cameras for the match and added field microphones to capture crowd noise.
-The television broadcast on ABC drew a 1.0 national rating, a 17 percent decline from 1998, partially due to competition from National Football League games.
+The television broadcast on ABC drew a 1.0 national rating (approximately 1.16 million viewers), a 17 percent decline from 1998, partially due to competition from National Football League games.
 Pop singer Christina Aguilera sang the U.S. national anthem before the match and performed in the half-time show.

 Match

 Match rules

 The MLS Board of Governors, composed of team owners and their representatives, met in Boston before the MLS Cup to revise the league's match rules.
 Several of the league's experimental rules were eliminated in an effort to match international standards set by the International Football Association Board in the Laws of the Game and to appeal to hardcore fans.
 The countdown clock that was tracked via the stadium scoreboard was replaced with a normal match clock that was kept by the referee on the field; injury time was added at the end of each half, as displayed by the fourth official.
 Tiebreaker shootouts were replaced with two periods of sudden-death golden goal overtime that would be followed by a standard penalty shootout if the score remained tied.
 Although the shootout change was planned to take effect at the start of the 2000 season, after consulting with coaches Schmid and Rongen, league commissioner Don Garber announced the revised clock and tiebreaker would be used at MLS Cup 1999.